andre-garcia/andre-garcia/README.md

 ### Hi!
 Welcome to my portfolio!

+Besides the projects below, you can also see my [Tableau dashboard about Boston's Bluebikes bike-sharing service](https://public.tableau.com/app/profile/andr.garcia1181/viz/BluebikesDashboard/Dashboard1).

-My name is André and in this portfolio I plan to share some projects I am working on during my quest to learn and explore the world of data science.
-They are still works in progress and any feedback is welcome.
+The projects are still works in progress and any feedback is welcome.

 Cheers!